-I am trying to get an email from instagram, but I wasn’t receiving it.
-Upon checking my mail logs I see the following log message.
+I’ve been trying to receive an email from Instagram, but it wasn’t coming through.
+Upon inspecting my mail logs, I encountered the following log message:

-So the mail is SPF (Sender Policy Framework) failing.
-Email domains use this protocol to specify which mail hosts are authorised to use this domain in the SMTP HELO and MAIL FROM commands.
+This indicates that the email failed due to SPF (Sender Policy Framework) checks.
+SPF allows email domains to specify which mail hosts are authorized to send emails on their behalf, using the SMTP HELO and MAIL FROM commands.

 There is a URL in the log message, for a quick check.
 But the domain openspf.com doesn’t exist any more.
 So we need to do some manual checking.